-The malloc_elem structure is used as a generic header structure for various blocks of memory in a memzone.
+The malloc_elem structure is used as a generic header structure for various blocks of memory.
 It is used in three different ways - all shown in the diagram above:

 - 1. As a header on a block of free or allocated memory normal case - 2.
 As a padding header inside a block of memory - 3.
-As an end-of-memzone marker
+As an end-of-memseg marker